anaya1201/calculator/README.md

 # calculator
-This is a simple calculator implemented using HTML,CSS,JavaScript.
+This is a simple calculator implemented using HTML,CSS and JavaScript.